postmanlabs/templates/galaxy/api-first/training.md

 ## 1. Import the starter spec

-To get started, open the [customers](customers.yaml) file in a new tab and switch to the raw view, then download / save it locally.
+To get started, open the [customers](customers.json) file in a new tab and switch to the raw view, then download / save it locally.

 In [Postman](https://go.postman.co/build), navigate to the new workspace you created for this session, choose **APIs** on the left, and click **+** to create a new API.

 * `Customers` as the name.
 * `1.0` as the version.
+* `OpenAPI 3.0` as the schema type.
+* `JSON` as the schema format.
 * Import your downloaded spec file.

 **Save** the API–Postman will validate your schema and alert you to any issues within it.
-Open the __Define__ tab to see the specification YAML.
+Open the __Define__ tab to see the specification JSON.

-> Try introducing a yaml syntax error into your spec file, or add an invalid element, to see how Postman highlights validation issues.
+> Try introducing a syntax error into your spec file, or add an invalid element, to see how Postman highlights validation issues.
 Click the alert along the bottom to see more detail.
 As you edit, the validation will update.
 The editor will also prompt you with element suggestions as you type.

 You don't need to worry too much about the detail in the spec, but note the following: